osiosophiaerowo/Zoho-Expense-Tracking-Framework/README.md

 ---

-## ⚙️ Accounting Treatment
+## ⚙️ Key Implementations

-### Paid Through Logic
+### Expense Tracking Structure
-All expenses were assigned to:
+- All expenses assigned to **Due to Owner**
-- **Paid Through:** Due to Owner

-This ensures:
-- No misclassification under petty cash
+- Prevents misclassification and improves accountability
-- Proper tracking of reimbursement obligations

-### Billable Expense Handling
+### Billable Expense Setup
-- $65 (Meals) marked as **Billable**
+- Meal expense marked as **billable**
-- Linked to customer: Global Tech Corp
+- Linked to a customer for invoicing
-- Ready for client invoicing and cost recovery
+- Enables cost recovery

 ---

-## 🧠 Key Learnings

-- Importance of using liability accounts for owner-funded expenses
+## 💼 Practical Application

+This project demonstrates a real-life workflow used in:

+- Business travel expense tracking
+- Owner reimbursement management
+- Billable expense handling for client work
-- Proper categorization improves financial clarity and reporting
+- Financial reporting and monitoring

-- Billable expenses help recover costs and improve profitability
-- Dashboard customization enhances real-time decision-making
+It reflects how businesses maintain accurate records, track liabilities, and recover expenses efficiently.

 ---

 ## 🚀 Tools Used